 Research Problem Statement

-Big data processing tools have evolved rapidly in recent years and are divided into different branches based on the big data problems targeted for.
+The landscape of Big Data processing tools have evolved rapidly in recent years and are divided into different branches based on the big data problems targeted for.
 Initially MapReduce [1] has proven very successful as a general tool to process many problems but is later considered not optimized for many important analytics, especially those machine learning algorithms involving iteration.
 In this regard, Iterative MapReduce (-like) frameworks such as Twister [2] and Spark [3] improve performance of MapReduce job chains through caching.
 At the same time, to solve graph problems, Pregel [4], Giraph [5] and GraphLab [6] [7] abstract data as a graph, cache and process it in iterations.

 However both the data dependency and control dependency between parallel tasks are very complicated and varied in the iterative applications.
 This feature is not well considered in tools mentioned above which are designed with limited collective communication support to synchronize application data and algorithm control states among parallel processes.